clnair-ascm/aqpet/README.md

 The function for using the ASCM to construct counterfactual trends for treated units in relation to the control units is:

-• 'data': A data frame comprising timeseries of weather-normalised data for both treated and control units.
+• `data`: A data frame comprising timeseries of weather-normalised data for both treated and control units.
-• 'params': A list, which includes a vector of 'treatment_group', as well as `start_time` and `end_time` of the policy intervention.
+• `params`: A list, which includes a vector of `treatment_group`, as well as `start_time` and `end_time` of the policy intervention.

 ```r
 a_scm (data, params)